Welcome

 My Journey Through Liberty

-I frequently get questions from libertarians and Christians that basically amount to “How did you get this way?”
+I frequently get questions from libertarians and Christians that basically amount to “How did you get involved in this?”
 Christian “conservatives” and “liberals” number far more than Christian libertarians, and so this curiosity is understandable even from another Christian libertarian.
 In fact, at general libertarian meetings it is not uncommon to introduce oneself to the group with the story of how you came to learn about liberty.
 So, I’d like to describe some of the elements of my religious heritage, personal history, and intellectual development that have brought me thus far.
 If you are reading this and are unsure of whether or not libertarianism is compatible with the Christian faith, well, this is how I got this way and I hope it explains what it means to me, personally, to be a libertarian and a Christian.

 Christian Heritage, Family Values